ubccr/ccrdocs/pages/howto/matlab.md

 # MATLAB on the CCR Clusters

 UB has a sitewide academic license for MATLAB along with all the toolboxes and CCR provides a few versions of MATLAB on our HPC clusters.

+==MATLAB use is restricted to UB faculty, staff, and students only!
+External collaborators, RPCI users, and industry customers are not permitted to access UB's MATLAB license==

 There are a few different methods for running MATLAB on CCR HPC clusters and the method you choose depends on the type of MATLAB calculations you wish to run.
 This guide will focus on the main methods in which users should run MATLAB at CCR.
 These methods include: